micmejia/bible-dump/NKJV/Numbers/Num 16.md

 Moreover you have not brought us into a land flowing with milk and honey, nor given us inheritance of fields and vineyards.
 Will you put out the eyes of these men?
 We will not come up!"

 ###### 15
-Then Moses was very angry, and said to the Lord, "Do not [^c]respect their offering.
+Then Moses was very angry, and said to the Lord, "Do not respect their offering.
 I have not taken one donkey from them, nor have I hurt one of them."

 ###### 16
 And Moses said to Korah, "Tomorrow, you and all your company be present before the Lord--you and they, as well as Aaron.